jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Fire Giant.md

 RacialMods:
 Languages: Common, Giant
 SQ:
+SpecialAbilities:
+  Heated Rock (Su): >
-SpecialAbilities: Heated Rock (Su) Fire giants transfer the heat of their bodies to rocks as part of an attack action when they throw rocks.
+    Fire giants transfer the heat of their bodies to rocks as part of an attack action when they throw rocks.
 A heated rock deals 1d6 points of additional fire damage on a hit.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: